Tohoku-University-Takizawa-Lab/CQGym-OD/README.md

-# CQGym-mec: Joint Scheduling of MEC and HPC tasks
+# CQGym-OD: Joint Scheduling of on-demand and rigid jobs in HPC systems

 ## Background
-Multi-access Edge Computing (MEC) and High Performance Computing (HPC) tasks are jointly scheduled on supercomputers.
-This repository utilizes Reinforcement Learning (LR) to jointly schedule these tasks.
+Recently, on-demand and rigid jobs are jointly scheduled in High Performance Computing (HPC) systems.
+This repository utilizes Reinforcement Learning (LR) to jointly schedule these jobs.

-## CQGym-mec
+## CQGym-OD
-CQGym-mec is developed based on [CQGym](https://github.com/SPEAR-UIC/CQGym).
+CQGym-OD is developed based on [CQGym](https://github.com/SPEAR-UIC/CQGym).

 ## Features
 The scheduling result is evaluated.